SaGodinho/Production_Downtime/README.md

 This project aims to answer the following questions:

-- What are the main drivers of productivity loss?
+- **What are the main drivers of productivity loss?**
-- Which downtime factors contribute the most to lost production time?
+  Machine Failure and Inventory Shortage - both non-added-value activities that are also not operator driven.

-- Are there operator-specific performance differences?
+- **Are there operator-specific performance differences?**
+  Analysis concluded that not really - competence is evenly spread across the workforce.

-- Do different products significantly affect production performance?
+- **Do different products significantly affect production performance?**
+  Cola 2L takes the most time to produce.
+If we normalize the values, Cola 2L and Cola 600ml managed to stay closer to the ideal production cycle time.

-- What Lean wastes are most prevalent?
+- **What Lean wastes are most prevalent?**
+  Predominantly Waiting and Defects, both of which might be causing synergistic chaos: the more delays (Waiting), the more rush there is afterwards to keep up, the higher the potential for mistakes (Defects).
+The more Defects, the more time needed on repair and rework (increasing waiting time).

-- What improvement opportunities would generate the highest business impact?
+- **What improvement opportunities would generate the highest business impact?**
+- Autonomous Maintenance: Train operators to perform simples tasks of machine maintenance and most common repairs,
+- Preventive Scheduling: Schedule maintenance based on machine runtime,
+- Optimize Prep Time by having the necessary gear closer, well stored, having set and clear procedures,
+- Apply forecasting systems to better predict inventory shortages - order more material preventively, produce another product instead of being idle
+- Keep Buffer Inventory.

 ---